Max-Vassilev/aws-journey/README.md

 3. **Internet Gateways**:
    - **Definition**: Connects a VPC to the internet.
    - **When to Use**: When VPC resources need internet access.

+### DNS (Domain Name System):
+- **Definition**: A system that translates domain names (e.g., example.com) into IP addresses that computers use to identify each other.
+- **When to Use**: To make websites accessible with human-readable names instead of complex numerical IP addresses.

+### Amazon Route 53:
+- **Definition**: AWS’s scalable and highly available DNS service that routes user requests to applications running on AWS or other infrastructures.
+- **When to Use**: To manage domain registration, DNS routing, and health checking for web applications.